jorgebucaran/fisher/README.md

 fisher add /absolute/path/to/fish-readme
 ```

-The next logical step is to share it with others.
-How do you do that?
+To publish your pacckage put your code on GitHub, GitLab, BitBucket, or anywhere you like.
 Fisher is not a package registry.
 Its function is to fetch fish scripts and put them in place so that your shell can find them.
-To publish a package put your code on GitHub, GitLab, BitBucket, or anywhere you like.

-Now let's install the package from the internet.
+Now let's install the package from the net.
 Open your [fishfile](#using-the-fishfile) and replace the local version of the package you added with the URL of the repository.
 Save your changes and run `fisher`.

 ```diff
 - /absolute/path/to/fish-readme